-As stated in the paper, the results shows improvements in the use of our loss-based prior with respect to a fixed $\nu$ prior when the data are generated with an higher than the dimension degrees of freedom.
+As stated in the paper, the results show improvements in the use of our loss-based prior with respect to a fixed $\nu$ prior when the data are generated with a higher than the dimension degrees of freedom.